-Members of the grunt family get their name from the grunting sound they produce.
+Members of the grunt family get their name from the grunting sounds they produce.
 Often compared to noises made by pigs, these fish can grunt by grinding their teeth together.

 • Size